IgniteUI/indigo-design-docfx/en/style/typography.md

 ### Changing colors of typography

 Once you update the `primary` and `secondary` colors as the first step for theming your applications, you will see that the text colors will not update automatically.
-In order to update the text colors as well, hold the `command` key and drag across the whole `primary` or `secondary` secton.
+In order to update the text colors as well, hold the `command` key and drag across the whole `primary` or `secondary` section.
 This will select the text layers (otherwise you'll select the artboards).
-Now change the text color to your color of choice and after repeating this process for all necessary colors your theme will be up to speed.
+Now, change the text color to your color of choice and, after repeating this process for all necessary colors, your theme will be up to speed.

 ![](../images/typography_primary.png)